streamr-dev/lnem/README.md

 ## Prerequisites

-* A Linux host with root privilleges (use a dedicated virtual machine to stay safe)
+* A Linux host with a 5.x+ kernel and root privilleges  (use a dedicated virtual machine to stay safe)
 * The following Debian packages (or equivivalent):

 ```